pulumi/registry/themes/default/content/registry/packages/run-my-darn-container/installation-configuration.md

 ---
-title: Pulumi AWS Miniflux Setup
+title: Run My Darn Container Setup
-meta_desc: Information on how to set up credentials to use the AWS Miniflux component.
+meta_desc: Information on how to set up credentials to use the Run My Darn Container component.
 layout: installation
 ---